Beautiful muses have inspired artists for virtually as long as art has existed.

 Waiting | Spring | Catching Wind

-Over the years I’ve worked with literally dozens of models, photographing them in the name of art as reference for my paintings.
+Over the years, I’ve worked with literally dozens of models, photographing them in the name of art as a reference for my paintings.
 In the end, though, only a handful of them actually become muses for my creations on canvas or metal.
 To me, a muse is far more than a beautiful naked figure.
 Virtually anyone can disrobe for a photograph.
-Model related web sites now make the availability of models just a click away and number in the millions.
+Model-related websites now make the availability of models just a click away and number in the millions.
 A muse, a real muse, on the other hand, inspires.
 And great muses, while plentiful, are still rare.

 I remember a chat with an artist friend years ago.
 We were discussing what makes a great muse.
-Sometimes you can tell just looking at a model that she will inspire art.
-Other times you never know until you have them in the studio.
-I’ve worked with models who on the surface would be considered “average” for lack of a better word.
-But when the clothes come off and the camera is clicking shots, they seem to come alive.
-I’ve also worked with models who are absolutely stunning in person but didn’t have that “something special”, so I have lots of pics, but no paintings ever resulted from our time together in the studio.
+Sometimes, you can tell just by looking at a model that she will inspire art.
+Other times, you never know until you have them in the studio.
+I’ve worked with models who, on the surface, would be considered “average,” for lack of a better word.
+But when the clothes come off, and the camera is clicking shots, they seem to come alive.
+I’ve also worked with models who are absolutely stunning in person but didn’t have that “something special,” so I have lots of pics, but no paintings ever resulted from our time together in the studio.
 The model/muse and the art experience have to sync for me to create something epic.
-Fortunately, that happens more often than not and my body of work is a reflection of that.
+Fortunately, that happens more often than not, and my body of work is a reflection of that.

-Sometimes I’m blessed to work with a young model (like Jessica above) and I get the experience of working with them again years later.
+Sometimes, I’m blessed to work with a young model (like Jessica above), and I get the experience of working with them again years later.
 It’s always amazing to watch them blossom into beautiful women who know their strengths and realize the power in their beauty.
-It may sounds cliche, but I believe that with great beauty comes great power.
+It may sound cliche, but I believe great power comes with great beauty.
 It’s in realizing that one is really empowered.
 After all, the original Greek goddess Thalia (muse of comedy and pastoral poetry) never succeeded at being Melpomene (muse of tragedy).
 The real power is knowing thyself.